elimu-ai/web3-wiki/DRIP_LIST_FUNDING_SPLITS.md

 > [!NOTE]
 > The Drip List is used both for external fundraising and for our internal [monthly token allocation](https://github.com/elimu-ai/web3-wiki/blob/main/TOKENOMICS.md#monthly-token-allocation).

-The top-level Drip List is managed by the `elimu.eth` ENS name, while each sub-list (and its projects) is managed by an ENS subname:
+The top-level Drip List is owned by the `elimu.dao.eth` ENS name, while each sub-list (and its projects) is managed by an ENS subname:
 ```
-elimu.eth
+elimu.dao.eth
 ├─── content.elimu.eth
 │    ├─── hin.content.elimu.eth
 │    ├─── tgl.content.elimu.eth